sy-harabi/sy-harabi.github.io/_posts/2025-07-24-Quad-Tutorial.md

 - `15 HEAL`

 That gives your quad enough healing, mobility, and firepower to survive and take down the stronghold.

+* Please note: This is not an optimal strategy for destroying a stronghold—I'm simply using it for practice.

 ---